Ryton WoodParks & Walks

 For bug-lovers there is plenty of variety to be found in the wood plus its one of the best sites for butterflies in Warwickshire.
 Species to be seen include white admiral, purple hairstreak and silver-washed fritillary.
 Regular recordings of moths have recognised an impressive 570 species, of which four are nationally scarce.

-There is an extensive network of paths and rides in the wood.
-Visitors are asked to keep to waymarked walks to avoid becoming lost.
-Paths are relatively flat, with some wet and muddy stretches.
+There is an extensive network of paths and rides in the wood and visitors are asked to keep to waymarked walks to avoid becoming lost.
+There is a popular Figure of Eight Walk which is waymarked, with lots to discover along the way!

 Dogs are permitted on a lead.